withastro/astro/.changeset/tidy-spoons-suffer.md

 "@astrojs/rss": patch
 ---

-Update validation to allow for enclosures to have a length of 0
+Allows `enclosure' to have a length of 0